aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 ```

-<center>*Handled exceptions*</center>
+<center>*Handled errors*</center>

-You can handle exceptions in middleware as you would anywhere else, simply surround your code in
-a `try`/`catch` block and processing will occur as usual.
+Similarly, you can choose to stop processing entirely by throwing an error in your
+middleware.
+Event handler provides many [built-in HTTP errors](#throwing-http-errors) that
+you can use or you can throw a custom error of your own.
+As noted above, this means
+that no post-processing of your request will occur.

 ```mermaid
 sequenceDiagram